Termite: Description

 General anatomy of a worker termite with Imago (reproductive) and soldier visualized; note the reduction and fusion of sclerites on the thorax and more membranous body compared to other Dictyoptera.
 Mandible descriptive terminology on the bottom right.
 The fontanelle is absent in basal termites, being found only in Neoisopteran termites.

 Termites are usually small, measuring between 4 and 15 mm in length.
 The largest of all extant termites are the queens of the species Macrotermes bellicosus, measuring up to over 4.5 and 6 in in length.
 Another giant termite, the extinct Gyatermes styriensis, flourished in Austria during the Miocene and had a wingspan of 76 mm and a body length of 25 mm.
 (Note: It is unknown whether the termite was female or male.
 If it was a female, the body length would be far greater than 25 millimetres when mature.)

 Most worker and soldier termites are completely blind as they do not have a pair of eyes.
 However, some species, such as Hodotermes mossambicus, have compound eyes which they use for orientation and to distinguish sunlight from moonlight.
 The alates (winged males and females) have eyes along with lateral ocelli.
 Lateral ocelli, however, are not found in all termites, absent in the families Hodotermitidae, Termopsidae, and Archotermopsidae.
 Like other insects, termites have a small tongue-shaped labrum and a clypeus; the clypeus is divided into a postclypeus and anteclypeus.
 Termite antennae have a number of functions such as the sensing of touch, taste, odours (including pheromones), heat and vibration.
 The three basic segments of a termite antenna include a scape, a pedicel (typically shorter than the scape), and the flagellum (all segments beyond the scape and pedicel).
 The mouth parts contain a maxillae, a labium, and a set of mandibles.
 The maxillae and labium have palps that help termites sense food and handling.
 The cuticle of most castes is soft and flexible due to a resulting lack of sclerotization, particularly of the abdomen which often appears translucent.
-Pigmentation and sclerotization of the cuticle correlates with life history, with species that spend more time in the surface in the open tending to have a more sclerotized and pigmented exoskeleton.
+Pigmentation and sclerotization of the cuticle correlates with life history, with species that spend more time on the surface in the open tending to have a more sclerotized and pigmented exoskeleton.

 Consistent with all insects, the anatomy of the termite thorax consists of three segments: the prothorax, the mesothorax and the metathorax.
 Each segment contains a pair of legs.
 On alates, the wings are located at the mesothorax and metathorax, which is consistent with all four-winged insects.
 The mesothorax and metathorax have well-developed exoskeletal plates; the prothorax has smaller plates.